 - About us

 - News Centre

 Top Contributing Donors

-List of top donors is based on total income received for regular and other resources in 2012 (excluding contribution to local resources)
+List of top donors is based on total income received for regular and other resources in 2016

-Open.undp.org is the central point of access to detailed information about UNDP’s more than 6,000 development projects and 8,000 outputs in 177countries and territories worldwide.
-It comprises data and information for active development projects and those that were financially closed in 2011.
+Open.undp.org is the central point of access to detailed information about UNDP’s more than 5,000 development projects and 8,000 outputs in 170+ countries and territories worldwide.
+It comprises data and information for active development projects and those that were financially closed after 2011.

 The presentation of information in open.undp.org do not imply the expression of any opinion on the part of UNDP, concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.

-All data in open.undp.org can be used free of charge in compliance with the Creative Commons’ Attribution License (CC-BY).
+All data in open.undp.org can be used free of charge in compliance with the Creative Commons’ Attribution 3.0 IGO License (CC-BY 3.0 IGO).
 For a list of the terminology and definitions used in open.undp.org, consult the Glossary.